mssgill/hscSphinx/glossary.rst

 object

-    A celestial object whose properties we'd like to measure.
+    This is a common word, but has a somewhat specific meaning in the software group.
+It refers to a celestial object whose properties we'd like to measure.
 It should not be confused with a 'source', which is a specific exposure instance of an object.
 For example, a star is an 'object', but two exposures of it will yield two 'sources'.

 patch